 Section 2: Agricultural Conservation Capacity and Project Development Grants

 [Section 2 intentionally left blank.
-Capacity and Project Development grant content can be found in the combined guidelines PDF or in the capacity specific packet.]
+Capacity and Project Development grant content can be found in the combined guidelines PDF or in the Capacity and Project Development specific packet.]

 Section 3: Agricultural Conservation Acquisition Grants